Accounting

 What's the difference between SMSF accounting and SMSF administration?

 Administration covers the day-to-day record keeping: processing contributions, recording investment transactions, tracking pension payments, maintaining member accounts, preparing minutes for trustee meetings.
-Accounting covers the annual financial statements, tax return preparation, financial reporting, and liaising with auditors.
-Many firms (including us) provide both services because they’re interconnected.
-You can’t prepare proper financial statements without good administration records throughout the year.
+Accounting covers the annual financial statements, SMSF tax return preparation, reporting, and liaising with auditors.
+We provide both because they’re interconnected.
+You can’t prepare proper financial statements without solid administration records throughout the year.

 Can I do my own SMSF accounting?

 Yes, trustees can prepare their own financial statements and tax returns if they have the knowledge and time.
-However, superannuation regulations are complex, financial statement standards are specific, the annual return has over 50 pages of questions, and mistakes can be costly.
-Most trustees find that the time required exceeds what they’re prepared to invest, and the risk of errors isn’t worth the savings.
-Professional fees are tax-deductible to the fund and are usually cost effective given the time saved and risk reduced.
+Superannuation regulations are complex, though.
+The SMSF annual return has over 50 pages of questions, and financial statement standards are specific.
+Mistakes carry real consequences.
+Most trustees find that the time required exceeds what they’re prepared to spend, and the risk of errors isn’t worth the savings.
+Professional fees are tax-deductible to the fund and are usually worthwhile given the time saved and risk reduced.

 How often does my SMSF need an audit?

 Every SMSF must have an independent audit annually by an approved SMSF auditor.
 The audit reviews your financial statements, checks compliance with regulations, verifies asset valuations, and reports contraventions to the regulator.
-You can’t avoid the audit requirement, and you can’t use just any auditor; they must be registered with ASIC specifically as an SMSF auditor.
-Audit fees are typically $600-$1,200 annually depending on fund complexity.
+You can’t avoid the audit requirement, and you can’t use just any auditor; they must be registered with the Australian Securities and Investments Commission (ASIC) specifically as an SMSF auditor.
+Audit fees sit around $600–$1,200 annually depending on fund complexity.

 What happens if my SMSF becomes non-complying?

 If your fund loses its complying status, the entire fund balance becomes taxable as income at the highest marginal rate (47% currently).
-This is an extreme penalty, usually only imposed for serious contraventions like lending to members, acquiring prohibited assets, or operating the fund for non-retirement purposes.
-Minor breaches usually result in administrative penalties, education directions, or rectification orders.
-Maintaining compliance through proper administration and professional advice prevents these outcomes.
+This penalty is usually reserved for serious contraventions like lending to members, acquiring prohibited assets, or operating the fund for non-retirement purposes.
+Minor breaches normally result in administrative penalties, education directions, or rectification orders.
+Maintaining compliance through proper administration and professional SMSF accounting prevents these outcomes.

 Can my SMSF invest in property?

 Yes, SMSFs can invest in residential or commercial property, but strict rules apply.
 You can’t live in residential property owned by your fund or rent it to relatives.
 You can rent commercial property to your business at market rates.
 If borrowing to buy property, you need a limited recourse borrowing arrangement with specific legal structure.
-Property adds significant complexity to SMSF administration, requires annual valuations, and isn’t suitable for all funds.
-We advise on whether property investment makes sense for your circumstances.
+Property adds significant complexity to SMSF administration, requires annual valuations, and isn’t suitable for every fund.
+Walker Hill’s property tax accountants can break down whether property investment makes sense for your circumstances.

 Let’s talk about accounting.